Home Cat Euthanasia

 - Changes to how they show affection

-Persistent inability to eat, vomiting, difficulty in breathing, discomfort or distress, sitting or lying in an abnormal position, crying when changing positions are really strong calls for help.
-Together with a veterinarian, you can make a reasonable assessment of your cat’s condition and treatment.
+Persistent inability to eat, vomiting, difficulty breathing, discomfort/distress, sitting or lying in an abnormal position, and crying when they move are strong indicators that they need help.
+Together with your regular veterinarian, you can assess your cat’s condition and consider next your steps.

 Going to the vet is quite a stressful experience for most cats.
 For this reason, humane euthanasia at home is a great alternative.
 Your home gives you the ability to choose a comfortable and familiar setting where you and your cat can be as relaxed as possible.
-Moreover, your family, your friends and other pets can be nearby when you need help and support.
-They may also want to say goodbye in their way, whether on a favourite sofa, in a garden or under a favourite old tree.
+Moreover, your family, friends, and other pets can be nearby to offer help and support.
+You will be able to say goodbye in your own way, whether that is on a favourite sofa, in a garden, or under a favourite tree.

-He gets so stressed when we go to the vets, we really want it done at our home.
+He gets so stressed when we go to the vet clinic, we really want it done at our home.